-The Chronic Absenteeism Indicator will examine the percentage of teachers and students who are chronically absent in grades PK-twelve.
-The definition of chronic absenteeism is a student absent more than ten percent of school days enrolled or a teacher absent more than 10% of school days in a year.
+The Student Chronic Absenteeism Indicator will examine the percentage of students who are chronically absent in grades PK-twelve.
+The definition of chronic absenteeism is a student absent more than ten percent of school days enrolled.
 Chronic absenteeism in students is a primary cause of low academic achievement and a powerful predictor of those students who may eventually drop out of school.
 Nationally and in Rhode Island, it is most prevalent among low-income students.
 In addition, our youngest students (pre-kindergarten and kindergarten) and oldest students (high school) tend to have the highest rates of chronic absenteeism.
-Research also shows that teacher absences have a negative impact on student learning.

 In order to determine if this indicator will allow for meaningful differentiation of schools, an analysis of historical student chronic absenteeism data was conducted.
 The analysis demonstrates that there is large range in chronic absenteeism rates among schools (0% to over 60%).
 The chronic absenteeism rate at the 25th percentile of schools is 5.7% and 20.7% at the 75th percentile of schools.
+Rhode Island will use the following cut scores for student chronic absenteeism.